 • Information that you share with us for the purposes of pastoral care, encouragement, training and prayer.

-The Data Protection Act recognises some information as Sensitive Personal Data.
-This includes, but is not limited to information which reveals your religious beliefs, health issues, race or ethnic origin.
+The Data Protection Act recognises some information as Special Category Data.
+This includes, but is not limited to, information which reveals your religious beliefs, health issues, race or ethnic origin.
 We will always treat any sensitive personal data we process with the greatest care and in accordance with Data Protection Regulation.

 How may we use your personal information?